starchturrets/windows-shenanigans/guide.md

 While this means it is dead simple, it is also a blunt all or nothing - if a dll critical to signal desktop or another similar app is blocked, there is no option to allowlist it, only turn it off entirely, and it cannot be reenabled without reinstalling the OS.

-Also note that it's possible to craft a more customizable allowlist policy than what Smart App Control has using AppLocker and/or WDAC (Smart App Control basically uses WDAC under the hood), but this is more for advanced users, and while I have a basic WDAC policy setup for myself, I still don't fully understand hardening it against bypasses.

 Another option is to create and apply a WDAC policy manually.
 Microsoft offers the [WDAC wizard](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/design/wdac-wizard) to simplify things, but it unfortunately still has a steep learning curve.

 See [here](https://github.com/starchturrets/windows-shenanigans/tree/main/WDAC) for some notes on using WDAC (very much a rough draft!).